DataDog/documentation/content/en/infrastructure/livecontainers/_index.md

 #### Live tail

 With live tail, all container logs are streamed.
-Pausing the stream allows you to easily read logs that are quickly being written; unpause to continue streaming.
+Pausing the stream helps you read logs that are quickly being written; unpause to continue streaming.

 Streaming logs can be searched with simple string matching.
 See [Live Tail][13] for more details.